 How to Store Naan

-- Store naan in airtight containers or food storage bags at room temperature, for two or three days.
-I don’t recommend refrigerating quick breads like this one, since the refrigerator tends to have a drying effect on homemade bread.
+- Store naan in airtight containers or food storage bags at room temperature for 2 to 3 days.
+I don’t recommend refrigerating quick breads like this one since the refrigerator tends to have a drying effect on homemade bread.

 - Place the flour and sour cream in your mixer’s bowl.
 Attach dough hook to your mixer.
 Set mixer to medium-low speed and mix until combined.
 You might have to scrape down the flour a couple times.
 Once combined, increase speed to medium and continue to mix for 2 to 3 minutes, or until a smooth ball forms.